 Refer to Note 19 to the Consolidated Financial Statements included in this Annual Report for a discussion of the Company's common stock repurchase program.
-Neither the Company nor any "affiliated purchaser" repurchased any shares of Company common stock during 2022, 2021 or 2020, other than as described in Note 19.
+Neither the Company nor any "affiliated purchaser" repurchased any shares of Company common stock during 2023, 2022 or 2021, other than 3,906 shares in July 2022 as described in Note 19.